salesforce/Providence/plugins/README.md

 commit_finished()
 ```

-base_plugin_watcher is a watcher plugin

 ### Hourly/Seven minutes

 Hourly and Seven Minute plugins run as often as their name states.
 These plugins are better suited for bug system instead of commit monitoring.

 Must have one of these defined
 ```
 run_hourly()
 run_seven_minutes()